 Kinesiology and Health.
 As a Cyclone Aide and Human Sciences Ambassador, Molly speaks candidly with prospective students and their parents, to help them make important decisions about their future at Iowa State.
 Once new students are here, it’s likely they’ll see Molly as a stand-out residence hall community adviser, where she fosters leadership and promotes sustainability.
 While committed to helping new students succeed, Molly still finds time to examine the effects of exercise on immunology as an undergraduate research assistant in kinesiology and maintain an outstanding academic record.

 Financial Counseling and Planning.
 Michael Weber shines among student leaders on campus.
 Since 2007, Michael has been devoted to the annual VEISHEA celebration as a member of the catering and operations committees and as a business manager.
-As the 2011 general VEISHEA co-chair, Weber will manage 161 committee members, serving as the liaison between university administration and the VEISHEA executive committee.
+As the 2011 general VEISHEA co-chair, Weber managed 161 committee members, serving as the liaison between university administration and the VEISHEA executive committee.
 He has also served the College of Human Sciences as a senator in the Government of the Student Body.
 His work as the speaker and vice speaker of the Senate has amplified the voices of CHS students at the university level.